- Introduction to the DOM

 Understanding Document Object

-object is the root of the DOM and provides methods to access and manipulate elements on the page.
+The document object is the root of the DOM and provides methods to access and manipulate elements on the page.

-object with example, so we have below html code snippet
+Let's understand document object with example, so we have below html code snippet

 <!DOCTYPE html>